On the Learning Dynamics of Attention Networks

-The results of the experiment (code links\footnote{https://github.com/VASHISHT-RAHUL/On-the-Learning-Dynamics-of-Attention-Networks/tree/main} ) with $m=5$ segments and $n=10000$ training points are given in Figure \ref{fig1:my_label}.
-(More results in other settings and also with CIFAR100 using large number of classes are in the supplementary material ).
+The results of the experiment (\href{https://github.com/VASHISHT-RAHUL/On-the-Learning-Dynamics-of-Attention-Networks/tree/main}{github link}) with $m=5$ segments and $n=10000$ training points are given in Figure \ref{fig1:my_label}.
+(More results in other settings and also with CIFAR100 using large number of classes are in the appendix).
 The Focus-Prediction heat map of any given FCAM $f,\g$ simply gives the joint histogram of the normalised focus score of the true foreground $a_{z}$, and the model score of the true class $s^\text{AP}_y$ where $\text{AP}$ represents the attention paradigm used and takes values in $\{\text{SA, LV, HA}\}$.
 Here $z$ corresponds to the true value of the hidden alignment variable $Z$ and $y$ corresponds to the true label $Y$.
 Note that computing this heat map requires access to the hidden alignment variable $Z$ even though the models $f,\g$ have been trained without access to it.

 A perfect model would have all instances in the top right corner of the heat map (we define this as the Strongly Accurate Interpretable Fraction, SAIF ).
 Instances in the top left correspond to mosaic instances being classified correctly despite the focus model $f$ giving a low score to the foreground segment.
 Instances in the bottom right correspond to mosaic instances where the focus model $f$ scores the foreground patch much higher than the background patches, but the final score for the true class is low.